GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-whats-new-6.0/index.md

 -  PageSpeed Insights is unable to audit non-public websites, since it is run via a remote server and not your local Chrome instance.
-If you need to audit a non-public website, use the DevTools Lighthouse panel, or the Node CLI.
+If you need to audit a non-public website, use the DevTools **Lighthouse** panel, or the Node CLI.
 -  PageSpeed Insights is not guaranteed to use the latest Lighthouse release.
 If you want to use the latest release, use the Node CLI.
 The browser extension will get the update ~1-2 weeks after release.
 -  PageSpeed Insights is a Google API, using it constitutes accepting the Google API Terms of Service.
-If you do not wish to/cannot accept the terms of service, use the DevTools Lighthouse panel, or the Node CLI.
+If you do not wish to or cannot accept the terms of service, use the DevTools **Lighthouse** panel, or the Node CLI.

 The good news is that simplifying the product story allowed us to focus on other engineering